-There’s a well-worn saying in business that the only certainty is change, and this year has proven that to be true by exponential levels.
-Entire industries found themselves faced with the need to plan and transform their businesses in the face of tremendous unknowns.
-Now, as we enter September of 2020, with the initial abrupt disruptions behind us, what does it mean to look ahead, and begin planning for the future?
+There’s a well-worn saying in business that the only certainty is change, and these past few years have proven that to be true by exponential levels.
+Entire industries have found themselves faced with the need to plan and transform their businesses in the face of tremendous unknowns including COVID-19, rising inflation, and a troubled economy.
+Now, as we enter September of 2022, with the world still in flux, what does it mean to look ahead, and begin planning for the future?

 Business transformation matters now more than ever and agility and forward-thinking scenario planning have never been more important.